-Locate the OD (Overdrive) wire in the vehicle's computer wiring harness at the pin listed below.

-For 1994-1995 models this Orange w/ White stripe wire is located at pin 10 on the PCM (behind the air box on the passenger-side firewall).

-For 1996-1998 models this Orange w/ White stripe wire is located at pin 13 of the C3 PCM connector (PCM connectors are behind the air box on the passenger-side firewall, the C3 connector is the one closest to fender).

-Run the white wire from the ATS Commander Module to the OD wire from the PCM and cut off any excess, but leave some slack.
-Solder the Commander white wire to the OD wire and protect it from the elements.
+Locate the OD (Overdrive) wire in the vehicle's computer wiring harness.
+This Orange w/ White stripe wire is located at pin 13 of the C3 PCM connector (PCM connectors are behind the air box on the passenger-side firewall, the C3 connector is the one closest to fender).
+Run the white wire from the ATS Co-Pilot Module to the OD wire from the PCM and cut off any excess, but leave some slack.
+Tap the Co-Pilot white wire into the wiring harness and solder the connection to the OD wire.
+Use heat shrink or an equivalent to protect it from the elements.

--Yellow Wire-PCM - PIN #10 and -Blue Wire-TCC - PIN #11
+-Yellow Wire- PCM - PIN #10 and -Blue Wire- TCC - PIN #11